How to choose between the Fitbit Versa and Apple Watch 3

 Apple Watch Series 3 review: Still the best smartwatch.

-Discuss: Apple Watch 3 vs. Fitbit Versa: Which smartwatch should you buy?
+Discuss: Apple Watch 3 vs. Fitbit Versa: Which smartwatch is right for you?

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.